AdityaLab/Hiereinterpret/README.md

 # interpretdow

-Submission for KDD 2025.
+Submission for ICDE 2026.
 The code can only be used for review purpose.